inko-lang/website/source/about.html.md

 ```

 This makes it easier to contribute changes, debug problems, optimise code, and
 test the capabilities of Inko as a language.
-Overall we believe this leads to a
+We believe this leads to a better
-better programming language, compared to implementing most of it in a different
+programming language, compared to implementing most of it in a different
 language (e.g. Rust, the language the virtual machine is written in).